JacobPulk/art/howitworks.md

 An artist is never filtered - artists are vetted, but when an artist is chosen, their images are not.
 When an image is to be made, whatever blueprint the artist first produces is used.

-The functions that define images can only be calculated in order to render images for the user.
-Where the program evaluates potential new artists and versions (for complexity and speed), it is not allowed to test by silently rendering pixels in the background.

 <br>

 ***